 Child results

 Our findings extend previous literature on father involvement and child development conducted in Low and Middle Income countries by showing a longitudinal association between father involvement in early infancy, at 3 months, and child development at 12 months.
 Our measure of father involvement captured both overall engagement as well as more specific involvement, such as through play or soothing.
 By using the Bayley Scales of Infant and Toddler Development in which the child is directly assessed, our findings are also not biased by maternal perceptions of the child’s development (although father involvement was reported by mothers) (J. Jeong et al., 2016; Yildirim & Roopnarine, 2017).
-It is noteworthy that father involvement was associated with diverse domains of development, including fine motor skills and cognitive function.
+It is noteworthy that father involvement, especially when the child was 1 year old, was associated with diverse domains of development, including fine motor skills and cognitive function, although some of these estimates were not very precise.
+It is difficult, however, to address the varying findings across developmental domains, such as why fathers significantly impact cognitive development, but not language.
+It could be that fathers stimulate children through structured play, rather than conversation, however, given that the finer domains of child development are complex, and their determinants are no fully understood, more work is needed.
 Extending these results, we also saw evidence of father involvement at 3 months predicting better socioemotional development at 6 months.
-These findings are independent of potential confounders such as baseline maternal depression symptoms and socioeconomic status.
+These findings are independent of potential confounders such as baseline maternal depression symptoms, socioeconomic status, or a proxy for the quality of maternal involvement (HOME subscales).
 Although there was no longitudinal association between father involvement at 3 months and later weight/length-for-age-z-scores, greater father involvement at 12 months was cross-sectionally associated with lower z-scores.
-Although our findings were not driven by the temporarily non-resident fathers, Dearden and colleagues reported somewhat similar findings in hat children whose fathers were not present in infancy (but were present later in childhood) had higher growth z-scores than those whose fathers were present during both infancy and childhood (Dearden et al., 2013).
+Although our findings were not driven by the temporarily non-resident fathers, Dearden and colleagues reported somewhat similar findings in that children whose fathers were not present in infancy (but were present later in childhood) had higher growth z-scores than those whose fathers were present during both infancy and childhood (Dearden et al., 2013).
 A better understanding of how/whether fathers are contributing to overall household well-being would help better understand these findings.
 An inverse finding could reflect the dynamic nature of involvement if fathers perhaps become more involved if the child is not doing well.
 Such dynamic processes may, in part, also explain other null findings in the literature, such as those by McCoy and colleagues who reported a null association between father involvement and child growth (J. Jeong et al., 2016).
 In another study by Yildririm and colleagues, fathers cognitive engagement was linked with child literacy skills in only two of the six Caribbean countries in the study (Yildirim & Roopnarine, 2017).
 Several other reasons could explain the divergent findings.
-For example, in larger households where there are multiple family members taking care of the infant, it is more difficult to isolate the specific contribution of any one individual (Roopnarine et al., 2013).
+For example, in larger households where there are multiple family members taking care of the infant, a pattern common in South Asia, it is more difficult to isolate the specific contribution of any one individual (Roopnarine et al., 2013).
 Additionally, father involvement is very multidimensional; and any measure might miss a component that may be contributing in that specific family environment.
 There is debate about the relevant aspects of father involvement, as well as how they should be measured (Gettler, 2016).
 Our measure captured more global involvement while other studies have information on specific shared activities, such as reading or telling stories.
 Finally, publication bias likely has also likely contributed to an underreporting of null or counterintuitive findings; and yet such results may be just as informative to the understanding of the impact of father involvement as are positive results.

 Mother results